ibm-cloud-docs/vpc/fl-analyze.md

    - Capture time: The time that the data path elements were queried for traffic counters.
    - Data path time: The time as maintained in the data path element itself.

-It is possible that not all traffic that actually occurred (for example, in the data path) between a flow log `start_time` and `end_time` is reflected in that flow log.
+It is possible that not all traffic that occurred (for example, in the data path) between a flow log `start_time` and `end_time` is reflected in that flow log.
 In other words, it might be that packets sent/received by the vNIC towards the end of the capture window are reflected only in a flow log with the later `start_time` window.

 **Flow logs reflect actual traffic on connections**: If traffic does not occur on a connection in a capture window, no flow log appears for it in the COS object for that window.
 This means that the sequence of flow logs for a connection might be mapped to a sequence of non-consecutive COS objects.